How to Determine PCB Layers and Design an Elegant Layer Stack that Maximizes Signal Integrity

 TOPICS IN THIS SOLUTION

-Professional PCB design tool with proficient layer stack management.
+Professional PCB design tool with proficient PCB layer stackup management.

 Use inner layers with adjacent ground planes for clocks

-Best practice for determining PCB layer stackup prioritizes signal integrity.
+When considering how to determine PCB layers stackup, the best practices is to prioritize signal integrity.
 Signal integrity occurs when RF current generation is avoided with careful organization of the layers.
 RF currents are generated through unwanted impedances built in the material giving opportunity to generate common-mode currents.
 Common-mode currents are the primary source of RF energy.
 RF energy gets into the power distribution network or emits into free space as noise.
 Noise presents itself as reflections, ringing, or crosstalk.

 Intentional routing continues best practice layer stackup design for signal integrity.
 High-speed traces are best routed stripline to take maximum advantage of both shielding and of flux cancellation on the inner layers with adjacent ground planes.
 Less sensitive traces at low risk for coupling through air are best routed microstrip on the outer layers of the Printed Circuit Board.
 Further routing techniques incorporate aspect ratio for chassis ties with ground stitches between each.
 Ground fill between traces on outer layers with plenty of ground stitches provide return paths and mitigate creation of loop currents.

-The root cause of noise in a PCB is development of RF energy across unwanted impedances.
+The root cause of noise in a PCB is development of RF energy across unwanted impedances throughout the PCB stackup.
 RF currents develop when unwanted impedances build within the Printed Circuit Board during design.
 Impedance builds as inductance on windings of inductors and on the leads of discretes such as resistors.
 Loops give opportunity for switching currents to produce RF energy into the air.

-Whether it’s a board, boards, multilayer PCB, or a design where your primary concerns are the traces, holes, and pads involved, impedance can be an issue.
+Whether it’s a single standard PCB thickness board, multiple boards, multilayer PCB, or a design where your primary concerns are the PCB traces, holes, and pads involved, impedance can always be an issue.
 ICs and interfaces with other materials cause mismatches that build unwanted impedance also leading to generation of RF currents.
 When unwanted impedance builds onto nets greater than that of air, RF energy takes the path of least resistance and emits into free space.

 Finetune signal characteristics per layer during route